 Please click below to see images from our Spring Term Exhibitions and to read about our partnerships

 Concept-based Learning overviews

 We believe that children can have an enriching, deep learning journey through exploring concepts.

 R.E. teaching is taken from the Royal Borough of Greenwich scheme of work: Windows on Faith.
 Units have been allocated to fit in with the overall theme where possible.
 The National Curriculum attainment targets for all aspects of English and mathematics are provided separately.
 We use the 'White Rose' materials to structure our progressive maths learning.
 It is expected that the skills and understanding in English (and mathematics where appropriate) will be developed and taught through the other subject areas as part of the unit of learning.
-The school uses the letters and sounds scheme to deliver phonics teaching in EYFS and KS1.
+The school uses the Little Wandle Letters and Sounds Revised programme to deliver phonics teaching in EYFS and KS1.
 We do not follow a reading scheme in KS1 as we believe it is important for children to enjoy a broad range of texts.
 Whole class approaches to reading take place daily across KS2.